biggates/plantuml-dependency/src/plantuml-dependency/README.txt

 	-v, --verbose [VERBOSE_LEVEL]
 		To display log information.
 		VERBOSE_LEVEL specifies the verbose level.
 The argument may consist of either a level name or an integer value.
 Classical values are : "SEVERE":1000, "WARNING":900, "INFO":800, "CONFIG":700, "FINE":500, "FINER":400, "FINEST":300.
-By default, if not set, the value "INFO":800 is taken.
+By default, if the verbose option is specified but the level is not set, the value "INFO":800 is taken.

 	-version
 		To display versions information about PlantUML Dependency and Java.